Rhodesia Television: Programmes

 The station initially operated 'live-to-air' as it had no facility for videotape recording.
 Imported light entertainment and documentary content was sourced from 16mm film and broadcast live from Rank Telecine units.
 As a result, in the early years, viewers were familiar with seeing the caption 'Please Do Not Adjust Your Set.
 Normal Programming Will Be Resumed As Soon As Possible' when the 'technical gremlins' upset the broadcast flow.

 A small group of programme Producers and their Director/Vision Mixers organised weekly and sometimes daily studio productions.
 Transmissions opened at 17:00 and ran until just after the late-night news.
 The British national anthem would be broadcast at station opening and again at closedown.

 The studio production crew most often consisted of three cameramen, a single audio operator and two African floor managers.
 There was also the small set design and creation team in the props area.
 On occasion, the station would host a broadcast from the Prime Minister, other government ministers, or foreign dignitaries, whereupon the studio staff would turn up in jackets and ties in stark contrast to the regular shorts and tee shirts.

 As this was live TV, the crew would sometimes build a set at one end of the studio, in absolute silence, in readiness for an upcoming programme, whilst another completely unrelated live programme would be playing out at the opposite end of the studio.
 Pressures became even more complicated with the addition of live commercial breaks from the same studio area.

+Its initial line-up largely consisted of old US series (The Life of Riley, The Jack Benny Show, The Loretta Young Theatre, Wagon Train, The Roy Rogers Show and Highway Patrol), employed the British advertising magazine concept (ten minutes), conventional spot advertising (every fifteen or thirty minutes) and refused sponsoring programmes.
+One viewer complained to the Evening Standard about the quality of the programmes, mostly second-rate American material, and the nasal accents, thinking they were unintelligible.